 After binding your TestComplete project to a Jira project, you can assign TestComplete tests to Zephyr test cases.
-You can do this on the Test Items page of your TestComplete project or from scripts by using the
+You can do this in the Execution Plan editor of your TestComplete project or from scripts by using the

 To learn more about assigning tests to Zephyr test cases, see:

-Note: You cannot assign BDD tests to Zephyr test cases on the Test Items page.
+Note: You cannot assign BDD tests to Zephyr test cases in the Execution Plan editor.
 To send BDD test results to Zephyr, you can use the